gathering/gondul/README.rst

 - Non-profit.
 - 5000+ participants, 400 volunteers/crew, plus numerous visitors.
-- Lasts from Wednesday until Sunday.
-We switch to DST in the middle of it.
+- Lasted 5 days during the easter of 2106.
+Tech crew arrived on-site 5 days before.
 - Total of 10500+ unique network devices seen (unique mac addresses).
 - Active network devices at 2016-03-22T12:00:00: 206
 - Active network devices at 2016-03-23T08:00:00: 346
 - Active network devices at 2016-03-23T20:00:00: 6467
-- Ping 180+ switches and routers more than once per second.
-Store all replies (and lack thereof).
+- 180+ switches and routers.
+Pinged seceral times per second.
+Polled for SNMP every minute.
+Every reply (or lack thereof) is kept.
-- Collect SNMP data from all network infrastructure every minute.
-- Collected about 30GB of data in postgresql.
+- Collected roughly 300 million database rows, or 30GB of data in postgresql.
-- About 300 million rows.
 - Public NMS and API provided to all participants and the world at large.
 - The NMS saw between 200 and 500 requests per second during normal operation.
 Many were 304 "Not Modified".